cyoder1/Project-4/README.md

 9. As a user I would like to input my project's information and see it saved for later reference.
 10. As a user I would like easy navigation on the sights pages to save time and reduce the headache of tracking down the information I need.

+## Technologies Used

+This project utilized:
+- React
+- Express.js
+- CSS

 ## MVP for Poject 4
 - A front-end React application that updates the UI